Black holes in 4D Einstein-Maxwell-Gauss-Bonnet gravity coupled with scalar fields: Shear viscosity for neutral black holes

 The tensor type perturbation is considered where

 and

 Usually Kubo formula gives the shear viscosity in general cases:

 where $T_{xy}$ is the momentum-stress tensor.
 If translation invariance is not broken by any sources, then the momentum $T_{ty}$ is conserved, whose current corresponds to $T_{xy}$.
-The KSS bound is true in momentum-conserving situation.
-It is weakened and becomes (\ref{gbbound}) when higher derivative terms are non-vanishing.\\ Now with scalar fields, the momentum is no longer conserved, and the translation invariance is broken.
-As a consequence, the shear viscosity $\eta$ does not have a hydrodynamic interpretation any more, but $\eta/s$ is still closely associated with entropy production.
-In this situation, one cannot simply apply Kubo formula to compute shear viscosity $\eta$ here, and it will not work if one tries to find it only via horizon data directly.
+The KSS bound is obtained in momentum-conserving situation.
+It is weakened and becomes (\ref{gbbound}) when higher derivative terms are non-vanishing.

+Now with scalar fields, the momentum is no longer conserved, and the translation invariance is broken.
+As a consequence, the shear viscosity $\eta$ does not have a hydrodynamic interpretation any more, but $\eta/s$ is still closely associated with the entropy production.
+In this situation, one cannot simply apply Kubo formula to compute shear viscosity $\eta$, and it will not work if one tries to find it only via horizon data directly.
 Instead, a ``weaker horizon formula'' has been suggested to study shear viscosity to entropy density ratio $\eta/s$ in such cases \cite{weak}.
-While the perturbation is massive, one has
+While the perturbation is massive, one has \cite{weak}

 Substituting (\ref{metricpert}) into (\ref{eom}) and taking $\omega\to0$, one obtains

 with boundary conditions